eXept Software AG Logo

 or to emulate C/Java semantics.

-The shift is unsigned
+The returned shift value is unsigned

-usage example(s):
+Usage example(s):

 128 bitShift:24